 Skorzeny was depicted in the Irish press as the Third Reich's 'Scarlet Pimpernel,' the tone in newspaper articles was one of admiration rather than repulsion.

-"He seemed to be admired for his military prowess," according to the BBC report this week.
+"He seemed to be admired for his military prowess," according to the BBC reported in 2016.

 Skorzeny was an elite soldier and he traveled the world training military and opportunists in guerrilla warfare techniques after the war.
 He was a businessman and a one-time bodyguard to Eva Peron.
 In 1957 he was greeted as a celebrity in Ireland and became, for all intents and purposes, a gentleman farmer with a large estate in The Curragh in County Kildare.